tjmahr/tjmahr.github.io/_posts/2017-07-10-tibble-package-tour.md

 ```

 I have not had an opportunity to use `enframe()` since I learned about it,
-but I definitely have created dataframes from names-value pairs in the past.
+but I definitely have created dataframes from name-value pairs in the past.

 It's also worth noting the most common way I create tibbles: Reading in files.
 The [readr](http://readr.tidyverse.org/) package will create tibbles when